IBM-Blockchain-Archive/learn-chaincode/README.md

 ###Init()
 Init is called when you first deploy your chaincode.
 As the name implies, this function should be used to do any initialization your chaincode needs.
-In our example, we use Init to configure the initial state of one variables on the ledger.
+In our example, we use Init to configure the initial state of one variable on the ledger.

 In your `chaincode_start.go` file,  change the `Init` function so that it stores the first element in the `args` argument to the key "hello_world".